Frequently Asked Questions (for applicants)

 For help regarding the study programme, please contact our coordinator Dr. Kerstin Bleichner.

-Application information for international students can be obtained from the registrar's office.
+Application information for international students can be obtained from the admissions office.
 Send an email to admission.master(at)uni-oldenburg.de.

-For questions specific to international students, you should contact the International Student Office (ISO).
+For questions specific to international students, you should contact the International Office (IO).

-The ISO runs an orientation week for international students at the beginning of the academic year.
+The IO runs a welcome week for international students at the beginning of the academic year.
 In addition to numerous social events, they also provide information about:

 - Enrolment at the university and registering as a citizen in Oldenburg